-Fronts are recognized by the change in temperature across the frontal zone - greatest at the surface.
+Fronts are recognized by the rapid change in surface temperature across the frontal zone.
 Hence, the horizontal temperature gradient (temperature change per distance across the front) is one measure of frontal strength.
 Usually potential temperature is used instead of temperature to simplify the problem when vertical motions can occur.

 Physical processes that tend to increase the potential-temperature gradient are called frontogenetic - literally they cause the birth or strengthening of the front.
-Three classes of such processes are kinematic, thermodynamic, and dynamic.
+Frontogenesis can be caused by kinematic, thermodynamic, and dynamic processes.